 Integrative Health and Healing

-The Integrative Health and Healing specialty of the DNP Program prepares graduates to work with individuals, families, communities and health systems in developing integrative approaches to health promotion, disease prevention and chronic disease management.
+Students are prepared to work with individuals, families, communities and health systems to develop integrative approaches to health promotion, disease prevention and chronic disease management.
 An integrative approach includes engaging the patient as an informed and empowered partner, personalizing care and using all appropriate, evidence-based therapeutic approaches, including lifestyle changes, to achieve optimal health and wellbeing.
-Nurses at the advanced practice level in integrative health and healing are prepared to provide leadership and work within collaborative teams across a wide variety of settings including hospitals, clinics and health centers, long term care facilities, community health settings, schools and corporate/business environments.

 Our graduates are prepared to: